I don’t know if…

-• This topic has 2 replies, 3 voices, and was last updated 1 year ago by Choking on flowers.
+- This topic has 3 replies, 3 voices, and was last updated 3 months ago by Forum Moderators.

 I don’t know if there a good side of ocd?
 I mean basically can I still be a good person, one who is completely harmless, even if I have intrusive thoughts.
 I try to focus on the positives but don’t feel any better.
 It’s grim.